+Is winter over yet?
 Let’s face it, Spring is a hot and cold lover.
 With sunny weather one day and then freezing rain for days.
 But it’s also one of my favourite seasons as so many vegetables appear.
-Over the years we’ve shared our favourite ramp recipes from foraging in the forest.
+Over the years I’ve shared my favourite ramp recipes from foraging in the forest.

-We forage on private land and are lucky enough to be the only ones using the land so we ensure sustainability each year.
+I’ve foraged on private land and am lucky enough to be in a group where we are the only ones using the land so we ensure sustainability each year.
 But please read the post below if you’re foraging on public land.

-MUST READ: Our Spring Guide to Foraging Edible Plants
+MUST READ: Spring Guide to Foraging Edible Plants

 Ramps are like natures perfect onion, so delicate but fragrant.
 They only appear for a few weeks each year and then make way for summer.
 I wanted to share these ramp recipes in one place as they are great for beginners and don’t take much time to make.

 Our Best Ramp Recipes